 - Click Save.

-Updating Links for RSS Items
+Updating URLs for RSS Media Items

 To enable LDP Gallery assets to be used across multiple sites they are given absolute URLs to the thumbnail and image locations based on current HTTP Root.
 After the HTTP Root has been updated, gallery assets will need to be checked-out and republished.
 Republishing the assets will republish all pages on which they are placed.